 1676 (exactly?) to 1695: Thomas Fraser, chirurgian(-apothecary?)

-So there is good reason to believe that Newmarket was served throughout the late 16th and bulk of the 17th century by this practice of surgeon-physician-apothecary’s (i.e. the equivalent of general practitioners of medicine – old style ‘physicians’), four generations of the same family.
+So there is good reason to believe that Newmarket was served throughout the late 16th and bulk of the 17th century by this practice of surgeon-physician-apothecary’s (i.e. the equivalent of general practitioners of medicine – old style ‘physicians’), three, four, or even more earlier generations of the same family.
 However, it’s of note that Nicholas Searle and William Raby the barber-surgeons overlapped with the later Greenes (Francis and Lambert), so they might have performed much of the more surgical work during that period, corresponding with the Greenes describing themselves in the complementary role of apothecary.
 The arrival of Thomas Fraser as a member of the Greene family likely would have changed that dynamic.

 Image 1: The Expert DOCTORS Dispensary, The whole Art of Physick restored to Practice.
 The Apothecaries Shop, and Chyrurgions Closet…, Printed for N. Brook 1657, from the Wellcome Collection; image used under CC BY 4.0, reproduced with kind permission of the Wellcome Collection.
 [Note: click here for the source.]